 If you’re on a budget, Hostel Tevere is about as hip as a hostel can get and it won’t empty your wallet.
 For as little as $40 per night you can check into a dorm-style room.
 And with a full-service bar, you’re bound to find some good company, and maybe a ski buddy or two. hosteltevere.com

 Tucked in a corner on Bridge Street, you’ll find the Madsonian, a museum of industrial design that celebrates artistic manufactured objects.
 Founder David Sellers, a renowned architect, has chosen to feature toys, games, items from designers and architects such as Frank Lloyd Wright, Frank Gehry, Ludwig Mies Van der Rohe and others.

-The museum is open weekends and by appointment. madsonian.org Or, check out what is on display at the Bundy Modern, a stunning Bauhaus-style structure on a hillside in Warren that’s been turned into both a private home and art gallery.
-Just off the cross-country trails of Ole’s, it may be the only museum you can ski to. bundymodern.com
+The museum is open weekends and by appointment during the summer (they are closed from “stick season to mud season and reopen in June). madsonian.org Or, check out what is on display at the Bundy Modern, a stunning Bauhaus-style structure on a hillside in Warren that’s been turned into both a private home and art gallery. bundymodern.com

 10. Dine at the Top